 Editor's Note: This test case is incomplete in following aspects:

-- TT analysis has not been provided

 - TS 38.522 applicability spec update is pending

 6.5.5.7.1 Test purpose

 The purpose of this test is to verify that the UE properly detects TRP specific CSI-RS-based beam failure in the sets q0,0 and q0,1 configured for a serving cell and that the UE performs correct CSI-RS-based link recovery based on beam candidate set q1,0 and q1,1.
 The purpose is to test the downlink monitoring for beam failure detection on TRP1 within the UEs active DL BWP, during the evaluation period, and link recovery, when DRX is used.
 This test will partly verify the CSI-RS based TRP specific beam failure detection and link recovery for an FR1 serving cell requirements in TS 38.133 [6] clause 8.18 with schedulingRequestID-BFR-r17 configured.